elixir-ecto/postgrex/README.md

 %Postgrex.Result{command: :insert, columns: nil, rows: nil, num_rows: 1}}
 ```

-## Disclaimer

-Postgrex is currently on 0.x beta releases.
-We are heading towards a stable release soon.
-Please consult the issues tracker for more information and outstanding issues.

 ## Features

   * Automatic decoding and encoding of Elixir values to and from PostgreSQL's binary format